Things you should know about going solar

 How do I get the best return from my solar system investment?

-Have a look at our smart energy tips for help on how to best utilise your solar, reduce your electricity usage from the grid and your bill.
+Have a look at our maximise your solar for help on how to best utilise your solar, reduce your electricity usage from the grid and your bill.

-Check out our feed in credits and tips & traps to be aware of when researching other electricity retailers.
-Need some more help?
-That’s why we are here, contact us and we can help you work through the options.
+You can also check out our feed in credits and tips & traps to be aware of when researching other electricity retailers.
+If you need some more help you can contact us to work through the options.

 Will there be delays in my bill when I go solar?